harunpoyraz/harunpoyraz.github.io/_posts/2019-07-30-diva-android-solutions.markdown

 ## Insecure Data Storage 4
 ![png]({{site.baseurl}}/pics/indata4main.png)

-These time data stored in different directory.
-To Read file we go location of $EXTERNAL_STORAGE variable.
+These time data stored in a different directory.
+To Read file we go the location of $EXTERNAL_STORAGE variable.
 ```bash
 echo $EXTERNAL_STORAGE
 .uinfo.txt